 I guess you could ask anyone that question; we’re all affected by it.
 There are many things about getting older that are getting better and easier.
-For instance, your relationships tend to deepen and you tend to handle conflicts better.
+For instance, your relationships tend to deepen, and you tend to handle conflicts better.
 The main experience of ageing is positive for me.
 The whole fabric of your life is about ageing as well, every part of you is ageing not just your face, not a lot of people realise that.

 "I think if you are going to engage with people of faith, one way to do it is with practical stuff.
 Such as hangers and stock, money and the till and pricing."

-You’re one of the very few female directors out there that can explore their bizarre idiosyncracies or the horrors of the world.
+You’re one of the very few female directors out there that can explore their bizarre idiosyncrasies or the horrors of the world.
 That context is often owned by men or at least the details.
 Does that resonate with you?

 Sure, yes.
-I mean, I think again and again I feel like I’m seeking out uncomfortable situations just because that’s whats interesting.
+I mean, I think again and again I feel like I’m seeking out uncomfortable situations just because that’s what’s interesting.
 So it’s not a smaller ‘quirky’ aspect of my existence but a pretty substantial commitment.

 The word quirky is something you have an aversion to.
 Some people in the past have used that to describe your work.
 But how do you approach a subject in a book or a film?
-Do you take a long time to research a subject or do you have a methodology?
+Do you take a long time to research a topic, or do you have a methodology?

-I think generally so much of the work is unconscious.
-That doesn’t mean it does not work, but it means if I know that my next project is going to be a movie but don’t know what about I have to kind of hang out and not know for a while, and that’s not really a research project.
+I generally think so much of the work is unconscious.
+That doesn’t mean it does not work, but it means if I know that my next project is going to be a movie but don’t know what about I have to hang out and not know for a while, and that’s not a research project.
 It’s a lot of anxiety that an idea will never come and an openness to the mystery.
 Part of that also has to be about making false starts.
 But you don’t know they are false starts at the beginning.

-That said, I try to sometimes do things that are the opposite of me because I think I can get so protective of my past.
+That said, I sometimes try to do things that are the opposite of me because I think I can get so protective of my past.
 It ends up becoming a mix of being driven by ideas from the inside and by opening myself up to invitations from the outside.

 Miranda July with her husband, director Mike Mills (20th Century Women, Thumbsucker, Beginners)

 You have a unique voice.
-I re-read this interesting interview you did with Rihanna, and I actually think the best part was where you befriended the taxi driver that took you to her house.
+I re-read this interesting interview you did with Rihanna, and I think the best part was where you befriended the taxi driver that took you to her house.
 You have this way of including everybody in your story, not just the lead protagonists.
 Everyone makes the story.

 Do you ever Google yourself?